 - Office hours: Your professors and teaching assistants (TAs) set aside time each week to answer questions and consult with students.
 Take advantage of their availability to gain a deeper understanding of the subject, talk through concerns, and receive guidance if you are stuck.
 Visiting office hours also gives you a chance to build relationships with your professors and TAs.

-The campus library offers a number of resources that can help you with your class projects.
-You can find a quiet place to study, including group rooms that can be reserved for projects.
-Many campus libraries offer access to scholarly articles and participate in inter-library loan, so if you can't find something at your location, you can request it elsewhere.
-It's also usually possible to check out textbooks and course materials, helping you reduce the cost of your education.
-Printing, copying and binding services are also usually available at the library.
+- Library: The campus library offers a quiet place to study, including group rooms that can be reserved for projects, as well as access to scholarly articles and journals, textbooks, and course materials.
+Printing, copying, and binding services are also usually available at the library.